-Personalization and segmentation are related terms, but notably different.
+Before we begin, let's remember that personalization and segmentation are related terms, but notably different.
+How?
+Take a look at the definitions:

 Personalization is when a system tailors an experience based on a consumer’s previous behavior, demographics and/or household makeup.
 Brands use personalization to make content more helpful and relevant, which improves customer service and experience.